Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-We now revisit the domain with $\bar{\theta}=110^o$ and $\bar{\theta}'=70^o$ dual pairs as a lattice of beams.
-Since $\omega_{0B} \propto 1/L\sqrt{E/\rho} \, \beta$ and we keep $\beta$ constant across the interface, it is again sufficient to select the material properties of lattice 2 such that $(E/\rho)'/(E/\rho)=(L'/L)^2$ to establish identical spectral conditions across the interface.
-In Fig.~\ref{Wavefields_Beams_1over10}(a) we compare the band diagrams for $\bar{\theta}=110^o$ and $\bar{\theta}=70^o$.
-In Fig.s~\ref{Wavefields_Beams_1over10}(b)-(c), we show snapshots of the wavefields obtained for the excitation frequencies indicated in Fig.~\ref{Wavefields_Beams_1over10}(a).
-We observe that the waves now propagate in the two subdomains with different directionality and different levels of dispersion despite the geometric duality of the subdomains.
+We now revisit the lattice with stitched subdomains as a frame of beams.
+Since $\omega_{0B} \propto 1/L\sqrt{E/\rho} \, \beta$ and we keep $\beta$ constant across the interface, it is again sufficient to select the properties of lattice 2 such that $(E/\rho)'/(E/\rho)=(L'/L)^2$ to establish identical spectral conditions across the interface.
+The snapshots of the wavefields shown in Fig.s~\ref{Wavefields_Beams_1over10}(b)-(c), excited by the frequencies highlighted on the band diagrams of Fig.~\ref{Wavefields_Beams_1over10}(a), suggest that waves now propagate in the two subdomains with different directionality and levels of dispersion despite the nominal geometric duality of the configurations.